-Answer: You can start preparing in case you have not earned a minimum of 4500 hours (if you have a degree) of experience to 7500 hours (If you have a secondary degree).
+Answer: You can start preparing in case you have not earned a minimum of 4500 hours or 36 months (if you have a degree) of experience to 7500 hours or 60 months (If you have a secondary degree).
 You can earn 35 contact hours and start preparing, once you have sufficient experience, you can submit the PMP® application.
-Many candidates do it in case they lack a couple of months of experience for the eligibility.
+Many candidates do it in case they lack a couple of months of experience for eligibility.

 Can I get a PMP® certification without a degree?

 Answer: Yes, in that case, you need to show more experience compared to degree holders.
 You need to fulfill 7500 or 60 months hours of experience.
 This can be earned in 5 years of work experience.

 Should it be a continuous experience of 36 months?
 How does PMI treat Gap?

 I do not have a formal project management role, but I did PM work in bits and pieces.
 Am I eligible to apply?

 Answer: PMI® is not expecting a formal project manager role for this certification.
 For more details, please refer blog – My Designation Is Not Project Manager – AM I Eligible For PMP® Certification?

 You may also like to watch a video presentation on how to fill the work experience details in PMP® Application Form.